ravencats111/stats220/content/assignments/assignment3.md

 Your instructor deliberately introduced a decision mistake to Assignment 2 Question 4.
-This decision didn’t do any harm to the analysis, but it could certainly be improved by more adequate research about the Citi bike data.
+This decision didn’t do any harm to the analysis, but it could certainly be improved to better fit the context by more adequate research about the Citi bike data.
 Point out what the issue is, and provide reference to support your argument. (**NOTE:** NO marks given for pointing out the issue alone without any reference.)

 ### Q3: Polishing \[1 pts\]